The ‘exchange of value’ solution – And something you may not know about me

 I love drawing and design.
-A lot.

 I’ve designed most everything having to do with Cool Stuff Media, Inc., The Uncommon Life, and Maxims for Mavericks.
-What most people don’t realize is that this love for art began at a young age conquering coloring books and sketch books with an unusual fervor.
+What many people don’t realize is that this love for art began at a young age conquering coloring books and sketch books with an unusual fervor.

 The passion paradox

 At age 14 I had my heart set on a custom shaped surfboard.
 The problem?
 I couldn’t afford one.
 To add to my frustrations, I was well aware of the cruel irony these two challenges presented to me.
 I wanted to create art and surf, but I couldn’t earn money from one and could not afford the other.
-Sigh.

 Turning goals into value-add opportunities

-This mental shift allowed me to recognize an opportunity to create an ‘exchange of value’ (now my shorthanded definition of entrepreneurship).
+This shift allowed me to recognize an opportunity to create an ‘exchange of value’ (now my shorthanded definition of entrepreneurship).
 And what began as ‘bartering’ led to much more business opportunity later on.

 In reality, I was scared to death (and I didn’t even own a business suit).
 But you can’t stand between a surfer and his passion to surf so the conversation between the company owner and myself was inevitable.

-It certainly wasn’t my most dexterous communication at play, but my passion must have peered through my awkward verbal fumblings.
-I walked out with a deal.
 Two months later, still 14 years old, I was surfing my brand-new board, signed to me personally by the company owner.
 And I got to see my logo on the boards of those I looked up to as surfers.

 To say the least, I was elated.
 I then sought out companies and organizations that I thought I could provide a new corporate identity at a very affordable price.
 My portfolio began to grow and getting more business (yes, for actual money) became easier and easier.
 It was a fun period in my life and a great way to earn money on my schedule.